-Raw material prices: The earning capacity of the company is affected by deviations in raw material prices.
-The company has a good level of expertise in steel and aluminium purchasing and major contracts with customers include clauses to enable the company to pass on increases in cost of raw materials to the customer.
+Raw materials prices: The earning capacity of the company is affected by deviations in raw material prices.
+The company has a good level of expertise in polymer purchasing and major contracts with customers include clauses to enable the company to pass on increases in cost of raw materials to the customer.